Kate Beckinsale On Her Return To Underworld

 The franchise has even spawned some video games.
 Back in 2004, the first-person shooter Underworld: The Eternal War shipped on PlayStation 2.
 And now there’s a free Underworld collectible card game on mobile devices.
 Beckinsale’s likeness is featured in the game, along with the rest of the cast.
 But she also has some experience working in interactive entertainment, having played Queen Ayrenn in The Elder Scrolls Online.

-“Put it that way, it was cool,” Beckinsale said.
+“It was cool,” Beckinsale said.
 “It was a great company to work with and it was really fun, and she’s a badass too.”